Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Additional proofs of the theoretical results

 \subsection{Proof of Proposition \ref{prop-nece}}

-Under the condition of the proposition, we construct a non-identifiable example as follows.
-Without loss of generality, suppose the first latent variable has only one child and the binary matrix $\G$ takes the following form
+Under the condition of the proposition, we construct a non-identifiable example as follows. {Recall that in the BLESS model, each observed variable has at most one latent parent.
+Therefore, under the condition of the proposition, we can assume without loss of generality that the matrix $\G$ takes the following form:}

 where $\G^\star$ has size $(p-1)\times (K-1)$.
-Given arbitrary valid model parameters $(\nnu,\btheta)$, we next construct an alternative set of parameters $(\ov\nnu, \ov\btheta) \neq (\nnu,\btheta)$ such that $(\ov\nnu, \ov\btheta)$ and $(\nnu,\btheta)$ lead to the same distribution of the observed response vector $\bo r$.
+Given arbitrary valid model parameters $(\nnu,\btheta)$, we next construct an alternative set of parameters $(\ov\nnu, \ov\btheta) \neq (\nnu,\btheta)$ such that $(\ov\nnu, \ov\btheta)$ and $(\nnu,\btheta)$ lead to the same distribution of the observed response vector $\bo y$.
 Suppose $\ov\theta^{(j)}_{c_j\mid x} = \theta^{(j)}_{c_j\mid x}$ for all $j\in\{2,\ldots,p\}$, $c_j\in[d]$, and $x\in\{0,1\}$.
-Then $\mathbb P(\rr\mid \nnu,\btheta) = \mathbb P(\rr\mid \ov\nnu, \ov\btheta)$ implies the following equations
+Then $\mathbb P(\bo y\mid \nnu,\btheta) = \mathbb P(\bo y\mid \ov\nnu, \ov\btheta)$ implies the following equations

 For each possible $\aaa^*\in\{0,1\}^{K-1}$, we sum the $d$ equations above for $c=1,\ldots,d$ and further obtain $\nu_{(0,\aaa^*)} + \nu_{(1,\aaa^*)} = \ov \nu_{(0,\aaa^*)} + \ov \nu_{(1,\aaa^*)}$.
 Therefore the above system of equations are equivalent to the following,